 Minutes

-The minutes of audit and risk committee meetings shall be formally recorded by the corporate governance and risk manager or other suitably qualified member of NICE staff and submitted to the next meeting for approval.
+The minutes of audit and risk assurance committee meetings shall be formally recorded by the corporate governance and risk manager or other suitably qualified member of NICE staff and submitted to the next meeting for approval.

-The minutes of audit and risk committee meetings shall be submitted to the board.
+The minutes of audit and risk assurance committee meetings shall be submitted to the board.
 The chair of the committee shall draw to the attention of the board any issues that require disclosure to the full board, or that require executive action.

 Minutes will be published on the NICE website, subject to the redaction of any confidential or otherwise exempt material.